losandes/polyn-immutable/README.md

 # polyn-immutable
-Define object schema's for validation, and construction
+Define object schema's for validation, and construction of immutable objects.